Regularized Principal Component Analysis for Spatial Data: Computation Algorithm

 where $\bm{X} =(\tau_1\bm{\Omega}-\bm{Y}'\bm{Y}+\rho\bm{I}_p/2)^{1/2}$, $\bm{z}^{(\ell)}_k$ is the $k$-th column of $\bm{X}^{-1}(\rho\bm{Q}^{(\ell)}-\bm{\Gamma}^{(\ell)})/2$, $\bm{U}^{(\ell)}\bm{D}^{(\ell)}\big(\bm{V}^{(\ell)}\big)'$ is the singular value decomposition of $\bm{\Phi}^{(\ell+1)}+\rho^{-1}\bm{\Gamma}^{(\ell)}$, and $\rho$ must be chosen large enough (e.g., twice the maximum eigenvalue of $\bm{Y}'\bm{Y}$) to ensure that $\bm{X}$ is positive-definite.
 Note that \eqref{eq:phi_1} is simply a Lasso problem (\cite{lasso}), which can be solved effectively using the coordinate descent algorithm \citep{coord}.

-Except (\ref{eq:phi_1}), the ADMM steps given by (\ref{eq:phi_1})-(\ref{eq:Gamma}) have closed-form solutions.
-In fact, it is possible to develop an ADMM algorithm with complete closed-form updates by further incorporating (\ref{eq:phi_1}) into another ADMM step.
-Specifically, we can replace $\phi_{jk}$'s in the last term of \eqref{eq:ADMM1} by new parameters $r_{jk}$'s, and then add the constraint, $\phi_{jk}=r_{jk}$ for $j=1,\dots,p$ and $k=1,\dots,K$, to form an equivalent problem:
+Except (\ref{eq:phi_1}), the ADMM steps given by (\ref{eq:phi_1})-(\ref{eq:Gamma}) have closed-form expressions.
+In fact, we can make the algorithm involve only closed-form updates by further decomposing (\ref{eq:phi_1}) into another ADMM step.
+Specifically, we can introduce another parameters $r_{jk}$'s to replace the last term of \eqref{eq:ADMM1} and add the constraint, $\phi_{jk}=r_{jk}$ for $j=1,\dots,p$ and $k=1,\dots,K$, to form an equivalent problem:

 subject to $\bm{Q}'\bm{Q}=\bm{I}_K$, $\bm{\Phi}=\bm{Q}=\bm{R}$, and $\bm{\phi}'_1\bm{S}\bm{\phi}_1\geq\bm{\phi}'_2\bm{S}\bm{\phi}_2\geq\cdots\geq\bm{\phi}'_K\bm{S}\bm{\phi}_K$, where $r_{jk}$ is the $(j,k)$-th element of $\bm{R}$.
 Then the corresponding augmented Lagrangian is